Turkey–Uzbekistan relations: Ottoman–Gurkani relations

+Following the Ottoman conquest of Egypt, however, the Gurkani realm in India refused to acknowledge the Ottoman Empire as the rightful Islamic power and the Ottoman Sultan, thus, was not regarded as Caliph by the Timurid dynasty.
+This bitter relationship was later reignited as the Gurkani Mughal Empire became increasingly Indianised by culture while maintained deep ties to the Central Asian heartland, which was intensified under the reign of Akbar, who proclaimed Din-i Ilahi and Sulh-i-kul, as opposed to the Ottoman's tolerance yet segregationist policies of dividing peoples via religions and later, races.

+Both empires would later crumble under persistent Western pressures, with the Gurkani realm fell to Britain in 1857, the Uzbek Khanate fell to Russia in late 19th century, and the Ottoman state collapsed after 1923.
+During this era, Enver Pasha, the perpetrators of the Armenian, Greek, Assyrian, Arab, Jewish and Kurdish genocides and deportations, fled to Central Asia, initially at the request of the Soviets to crush the Basmachi movement that started in modern Uzbekistan, only to defect before getting killed.

+Modern relations

 In April 1992, Turkey recognized the independence of the Republic of Uzbekistan and established diplomatic relations with the country.
 Even earlier, in 1991, Uzbek President Islam Karimov paid a visit to Turkey.
 Subsequent official visits took place in June and November 1994.
 In October 1998, Karimov participated in celebrations marking the 75th anniversary of Turkey's victory in the War of Independence (1919–1923).
 During this visit, talks were held between the leaders of the two states, resulting in the creation of a treaty framework for relations between Turkey and Uzbekistan.
 In particular, a Treaty of Eternal Friendship and Cooperation was signed, along with other agreements concerning trade, scientific and technical collaboration, military affairs, the fight against terrorism, and the prevention of drug trafficking.
 In total, 78 agreements were concluded.

 During the 1990s and 2000s, Turkey maintained close ties with representatives of the Uzbek opposition, which for a long time hindered the normal development of relations between the two countries.
+This was best expressed by the infamous 1999 Tashkent bombings, which Uzbekistan suspected Muhammad Salih, an Uzbek dissident, of being behind the bombings and Turkish intelligence might have assisted it.
+In retaliation, Uzbekistan closed down Islamist-based institutions that was financed by Ankara in 2001.

+Turkey was among some of the few countries to have harshly criticised Uzbekistan's handling of the 2005 Andijan massacre.
+This action soured the relations between the two states even further.

 After the death of Islam Karimov and the election of Shavkat Mirziyoyev as president, relations improved and reached the level of a strategic partnership.